aadi753/Chorus/README.md

 ### Okay ,so what we got?

-1. smooth motion ✅🚀
+1. Smooth motion ✅🚀
-2. constraints respected ✅🚀
+2. Constraints respected ✅🚀
-3. targets updates handled properly ✅🚀
+3. Targets updates handled properly ✅🚀
 4. Synchronized motion ✅🚀

 ### Great!
 Now let's see what we can do next